Mr-Infect/ztna-system/README.md

 ## Architecture

-The system follows a modular architecture implementing the "trust no one, verify everything" principle[5].
+The system follows a modular architecture implementing the "trust no one, verify everything" principle.
 Each component works together to provide:

 - Continuous authentication and authorization
 - Real-time device security posture assessment